How To Make Money From Real Estate [10 Great Tips]

 Either the home has gotten too old or the district has been decreed for renovation by the government.
 However, many owners can’t afford a renovation, so they sell the apartment.
 These are the geese that lay golden eggs when it comes to fixer-upper properties.

 The reason for that is because you can negotiate a fantastic price.
 The size and cost of renovation needed is a great negotiation tool.
 Moreover, if the government decreed a renovation, properties in the district cost more.

-So you buy it at the un-renovated prices and in a few month the prices hike insanely!
-These are the best deals, obviously.
+So you buy it at un-renovated prices and in a few months the prices hike insanely!
+These are the best deals.